harshit2508/country-data-application/README.md

 # country-data-application
-An app based on NodeJS which contains data like country name and corresponding capital and timezone
+An fullstack app based on NodeJS and ReactJS which contains data like country name and corresponding capital and timezone

 Clone this repo,
 ```